willsanderson/unraid-glass/README.md

 ### 1. Install the Custom.CSS plugin

-Search for **Custom CSS** in Community Applications and install it.
+Search for **Custom WebUI CSS** in Community Applications and install it.

 ### 2. Set the Dynamix color theme to Black